Assault

 Penalties for an Assault Conviction in Texas

-There are three categories of misdemeanor assault in the state of Texas: Class A, B, or C.
+TThere are three categories of misdemeanor assault in Texas: Class A, B, and C.

 In addition to legal penalties, those convicted of assault may face additional consequences like mandatory counseling or community service, particularly if the incident involved domestic violence.
 Understanding the full scope of potential penalties is crucial for anyone facing assault charges, as these consequences can also influence child custody arrangements and public perception.
 Being aware of these repercussions early can help in making informed decisions about defense strategies.